-You might think that Adobe Reader is the de facto PDF reader, but you really don’t need it anymore.
+You might think that Adobe Acrobat Reader is the de facto PDF reader, but you really don’t need it anymore.
 Indeed, Google Chrome and Microsoft Edge can open PDFs just fine, so your recipient doesn’t even need to have a desktop reader installed.

 Are PDFs Always the Best Choice?

 So, it might seem that PDF is always the way to go when you want to distribute documents.
 You can embed them in web pages, work well for small eBook formats, and they transcend operating systems.
 Do they have any downsides?

 Of course, the catch is that editing a PDF is clunky, and advanced editing requires expensive software.
 When you’re collaborating with someone on a project, it’s important to have the tools that Microsoft Word offers for editing and collaborating.
 So, there’s a place for the DOCX format in sharing documents, but it comes down to how you want to use that document and why you’re sharing it.